 Background: DOB 1962 – Wayland, Massachusetts

 O'Shea arrived in Athens from Boston College, where he spent four seasons at his alma mater under Al Skinner.
 He moved to BC from URI with Skinner, where he was Skinner's top recruiter for nine seasons.
 Ohio was named College Basketball's "It" Team in 2005 by Espn.com, and the Bobcats have enjoyed steady success under O'Shea's tutelage.
-This season, Ohio compiled a 20-13 record and won a game in the inaugural CBI Tournament.
+This season, Ohio compiled a 19-12 record and will host Brown in the inaugural CBI Tournament.
 Ohio's top season under O'Shea was the 2004-05 campaign, which saw a NCAA run, but the Bobcats have been postseason contenders on an annual basis.
 O'Shea has always played an Al Skinner-type of motion offense, along with tough man to man defense.

 Pros: After serving under Skinner for 13 years, O'Shea knows how to win, play a style and run a program.
 Has great contacts in New England and can spot under the radar players.

-Cons: Like Christian, would not be a sexy hire, but Christian had surpassed him in the MAC.
+Cons: Like Christian, would not be a sexy hire, but Christian has surpassed him in the MAC.
 Has been a bit up and down at Ohio.

 UPDATE: O'Shea's Ohio team lost in the second round of the CBI, and his name has been conspicuously absent from the rumor mill since the PC job opened.
-Another longshot at this point, but he's a coach who could quickly enter the mix now that the mix has been muddied.
+Another longshot at this point.

 Head Coach, Brown University (2006-present)